ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 - Employees have both a duty of care and fiduciary obligation to ensure staff do not get burned out
 - Burnout can be prevented, reversed
 - Ensure work is meaningful and ensure employees understand how their own work ties to strategic objectives
-- Managers often fix the employee while ignoring the environment (guilty)
+- Managers often fix the employee while ignoring the environment (_guilty_)
 - Foster safe environment that emphasizes learning from failure over blaming; communicate a strong sense of purpose; invest in employee development; ask employees what is preventing them from reaching objectives and fixing those things; give employee time, space, and resources to experiment and learn; employees must have authority to make decisions that affect their work and their jobs, particularly in areas where they are responsible for the outcomes
-- Improves bing technical practices reduce burnout
+- Improving technical practices reduce burnout
 - Human error is never the root cause of failure in systems
 - Five factors most correlated to burnout: organizational culture; deployment pain; effectiveness of leaders; organizational investment in devops; organizational performance
 - Team leader: limit work in process, eliminate roadblocks
-- Implement weekly experimentation time (how?)
+- Implement weekly experimentation time (_how can we implement this?_)
 - Organizational and individual values must align

 ## Chapter 10: Employee Satisfaction, Identity, and Engagement
-- loyal employees are more engaged and do their best work
+- Loyal employees are more engaged and do their best work
-- When employees see the connection between the work they do and it’s positive impact of customers, they identify more strongly with the company’s purpose
+- When employees see the connection between the work they do and it’s positive impact on customers, they identify more strongly with the company’s purpose
-- eNPS - employee net promoter score
+- eNPS - employee Net Promoter Score
 - CD creates a virtuous cycle - investments in technology and prices make the work better for our people, which makes them more motivated, identifying with the organization more, leading to move development - help reduce burnout
 - Ensure people have tools and resources to do their job
 - Automate menial tasks (performance monitoring, deployment, testing)